Jump to

 Problem

-Creative professionals who have moved to a new city might have trouble tapping into the creative community around them because they don’t know where to look for nearby events or established organizations.
+Creative professionals who have moved to a new city might have trouble tapping into the art scene around them because they don’t know where to look for nearby events or established organizations.

 Solution

 Studio Sync was a conceptual social media platform with the goal of facilitating collaboration between users.
-In creating the project, I wanted learn how the platform might help users establish meaningful connections with each other and encourage them work together on projects.
+In creating the project, I wanted learn how the platform might help users find each other and establish meaningful connections that would enrich their work.

 Networking over collaboration